SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/the-book-in-other-programming-languages/the-book-in-other-programming-languages.md

-## The book in other programming languages: Java, JavaScript, C++, Python, PHP, Ruby
+## The Book in Other Programming Languages: Java, JavaScript, C++, Python, PHP, Ruby

-This programming book is available in several programming languages (or is in the process of being adapted for them):
+This book on programming for beginners is available in several programming languages (or is in the process of being adapted for them):
 * [Programming Basics with C# (Bulgarian)](https://csharp-book.softuni.bg)
 * [Programming Basics with C# (English)](https://csharp-book.softuni.bg)
 * [Programming Basics with Java (Bulgarian)](https://java-book.softuni.bg)